JacobM184/EfficientNet-for-Gun-detection/README.md

 # Gun detection system

-Mass shootings are an unfortunate everyday reality in today's world.
+Mass shootings are an unfortunate reality in today's world.
 Stopping mass shootings have proven to be extremely difficult without drastic and extreme measures.
 We aim to develop a deep-learning-based solution that will help reduce casualties from shootings through early detection and reporting.

 The purpose of our planned system will be to detect guns in videos/surveillance footage and raise an alarm or notify authorities and affected persons if the need arises.
 Although outside of the scope of this project, our system should be accurate and precise enough to allow for active protection systems to act on our data.